Izzyharvin/Liri-node-app/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-Comman Line:
+Command Line:
 * concert-this
 * spotify-this-son
 * movie-this
 * do-what-it-says

-#Purpose of Liri
+# Purpose of Liri

 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.